Complete Guide to Franchise Funding: Planning, Options, and Readiness

 • Know your personal credit score, net worth, and available liquidity

-• Consult with a FranChoice advisor as you are finalizing your funding plan
+• Consult with a FranChoice advisor as you finalize your franchise financing strategy

 Franchise Funding Is a Launchpad—Not a Roadblock